denlogv/Extending-semantic-metrics-for-AMR/README.md

 ### Pipeline:
 1. Convert a corpus (a _.txt_-file with a SICK dataset or a folder with an STS dataset) to a _.tsv_ (tab-sepated values)-file. <br> <br> **Functionalities:** <br> <br>
     - `sts2tsv.py` converts a folder with STS-dataset to a single easily readable _.tsv_-file. <br> <br>
-    - `sick2tsv.py` filters a file (.txt file which has a tab-separated-values-layout with 12 columns) with a SICK-dataset to create a .tsv with columns "sent1", "sent2", "sick" (i.e. relatedness-score). <br> <br>
+    - `sick2tsv.py` filters a file (_.txt_-file that has a tab-separated-values-layout with 12 columns) with a SICK-dataset to create a .tsv with columns "sent1", "sent2", "sick" (i.e. relatedness-score). <br> <br>
     In our experiments we filtered the dataset to exclude examples, where sentence pairs have entailment label 'CONTRADICTION'.
     ```
     Usage examples: